-After the flooding of 2013, the Town created a Mountain Creek Hazard Mitigation Program.
+After the flooding of 2013, the Town of Canmore created a Mountain Creek Hazard Mitigation Program.
 One element of this program was to get short-term mitigation in place in time for 2014 spring run-off.
 This was completed in most of Canmore’s mountain creeks in May 2014.
 Our focus is now on long-term mitigation.
 While significant work has been done on many creeks, Cougar Creek the most dramatic, the work completed to date was meant to protect against an event of similar size.
 There have been larger events in the past and the goal of the program is to install infrastructure that protects the community against these potential larger events that may occur in the future.

 Hazard & Risk Map - Canmore's Mountain Creeks